Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 A stone lodge overlooking the lake may be reserved for a fee.
 Constructed by the Civilian Conservation Corps, it is very popular for family reunions, weddings and other large gatherings.
 The lodge may be reserved online through the park reservation system.

 The campground is located by the lakeshore.
-There are 115 campsites (85 with electrical hookups), modern rest rooms and showers and two trailer dump stations.
+There are a large amount of campsites including electrical hookups, modern rest rooms and showers and two trailer dump stations.
 Each campsite has a picnic table and fireplace.
 An organized youth group camping area is inside the main campground in the "non-electric" area.
 Advance campsite reservations can be made online through the park reservation system.
-Half of the campsites are still available for self-registration on a first-come, first-serve basis.
+One fourth of the campsites are still available for self-registration on a first-come, first-serve basis.
 A playground is located near the campground.

 Hikers, mountain bikers, and cross-country skiers have access to almost 6 1/2 miles of trail, most of which is gravel surfaced.
 The Lake trail hugs the shoreline for 4 miles while 2 1/2 miles of trail wind through the woods.